Why Study Arabic?

 Course Rotation

-Arabic Long Term Schedule (updated Spring 2012)
+Arabic Long Term Schedule (updated Fall 2020)

 This projection of course offerings is provided to students and their advisors to assist in schedule planning.
 Although the department will make every effort to offer courses as described herein, unforeseen circumstances may make an occasional modification necessary (for example, the unavailability of a qualified faculty member or the shortage of adjunct monies for our Critical Language Program).